Trade Me site terms and conditions

-We provide a message board for our Members to use.
-We do have some restrictions on use, for example the message board is not to be used to promote Auctions, websites or any commercial activity.
+We provide a Community forum for our Members to use.
+We do have some restrictions on use, for example Community is not to be used to promote Auctions, websites or any commercial activity.

-We don’t screen messages before they are posted on the message board, and we aren’t responsible for any of the messages or opinions expressed.
-By posting a message to the message board you agree that you’re fully responsible and liable for your comments, including if those comments are offensive, defamatory or breach the Harmful Digital Communications Act 2015.
+We don’t screen messages before they are posted on Community, and we aren’t responsible for any of the messages or opinions expressed.
+By posting a message to Community you agree that you’re fully responsible and liable for your comments, including if those comments are offensive, defamatory or breach the Harmful Digital Communications Act 2015.

 If we become aware of any harmful, offensive or otherwise unacceptable messages, we’ll take appropriate action.

 You agree to try to resolve any disputes you have with other Members directly with them.

 We do try to offer help and information where we can, especially if our Buyer Protection or Seller Protection policies apply, but please keep in mind that we’re not a party in any transaction between you and another Member, and there’s only so much we can do.

 If you have a dispute with us, please get in touch and we’ll try to resolve it informally.
 If we need to contact you about a dispute, we’ll use the last email address you gave us or any other reasonable method.
 If we haven’t been able to resolve a dispute informally, either party can look to resolve a dispute or seek any remedy available through any legal method available.

 In case a dispute comes up regarding a financial service we offer, Trade Me is a member of the Financial Dispute Resolution Service.
 You can find out more about this on our help page or the FDRS site.
 We also have a dedicated team within Trust & Safety who you can get in touch with about any financial service dispute.